 - If they must reapply in their new state of residence, are there different asset and income limits for Medicaid eligibility?
 What are the differences in coverage and benefits between the state programs?

 - If you are taking someone out of an assisted living or continuing care community, are there deposits that were paid that are nonrefundable?
 Furthermore, are there any contracts that might interfere with a move?

 - Are there similar facilities in your area that only charge monthly fees and do not require another buy-in or down payment?
 (These monthly fees may be higher than what the individual was paying before.)
 Can your loved one afford such fees?

 - If your loved one has Alzheimer’s, dementia or another serious condition, will they be able to mentally, physically and emotionally handle a move?
 Will they require specialized transportation?
 How much will it cost?

 - Thinking more long term, what are the estate tax and inheritance laws in your state compared to where your family member lives now?
 If they are considerably different, will your loved one need to reevaluate and update their estate plan and other legal documents?
 Are there any reputable elder law attorneys in your area to assist with this?
 What do they typically charge?

 There can be many advantages to having a care recipient live closer to family, but it is important to research some of the financial, medical and legal implications before making a commitment.
-This will ensure that the transition goes as smoothly as possible and that surprises are minimal.
-The overarching questions for the above three scenarios (and any other) will be: Will there be medical and financial consequences to a change of residence?
-If there are significant concerns, you may want to reconsider such a decision.
+This will ensure that the transition goes as smoothly as possible and minimize the likelihood of surprises.
+If there are significant concerns, you may want to reconsider such a decision or proceed very carefully.